dolphounet/GNS3_Project/README.md

 - A list containing as many strings as Interior Gateway Protocols in the AS, for the now the possible values are :

   -- "RIP", "OSPF"

+### Constants

+A dictonnary of dictionnaries referencing different constants and norms for every routers / AS

+1. "Bandwith" - Contains the reference bandwith and the bandwith of the various interfaces, used in OSPF metrics
+  - Values must be integers, unit is the kilobyte (Used by the GNS3 terminals by default)